farouk26/my-portfolio/README.md

 - Animated elements to enhance user experience.
 - Custom logo for brand identity.

-### About Me

-- Detailed information about myself, including skills, background, education and experience.
-- Interactive design to make the content more engaging and simple.

 ### Projects Page

 - Showcase of my featured projects with project details and technologies used.
--

 ### Contact Page